ELEVATE-Project/project-service/healthCheck/README.md

 			enabled: true, // ✅ Required if MongoDB is used
 			url: process.env.MONGODB_URL, // 🔐 Recommended: use env variable
 		},
+		gotenberg: {
+			enabled: true, // ✅ Required if Gotenberg is used
+			url: process.env.GOTENBERG_URL, // 🔐 Recommended: use env variable
+		},
 		kafka: {
 			enabled: true, // ✅ Required if Kafka is used
 			url: process.env.KAFKA_URL,